Kurtyjlee/CS1101S_2022/README.md

-# CS1101S_studios
+# CS1101S studios, recitations and past year papers
-Workings for my studio submissions.
-Studio submissions are not graded.
+All attached files are not graded and does not violate the student code of conduct.